marcoalopez/Python_course/notebooks/installing_Python.md

 More info here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-### Adding Python packaged from other channels or via pip in conda
+### 3.2 Adding Python packages from other channels

 At some point, you are likely to find yourself in the situation where you want to install a Python package that is not in the official (default) conda channel, and you need to install it using pip, the standard Python installation package, or the community-driven _conda-forge_ channel.
 In this case, it is strongly recommended to create a new Python environment and, in particular, never use pip to install packages into the Python environments you have for general use, as this may break compatibility between different versions of the environment.